manan-bedi2908/manan-bedi2908/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 Interned at ManKiBaat Industries Pvt.
+- 👨🏽‍💻 Interned at MBK Health Tech.
+Pvt.
 Ltd. as AI/ML Developer
 - Data Science Intern at AnalytixWare Technologies (Working on Flask and NLP Project)
 - Mentor at Script Winter of Code (SWOC)
 - Mentor at GirlScript Summer of Code (GSSoC)